History of the Dutch Oven

 An absolute “must-have” for campfire cooking is an old-fashioned Dutch Oven.
 You know — the heavy cast iron, lipped lid, three-legged pan.
 The history of this cooking wonder goes back hundreds of years in various forms.
 In 1704, an Englishman by the name of Andrew Darby, taking what he learned by observing the Dutch system of making these cooking vessels, patented a process similar to them and produced cast-metal cooking vessels for Britain and the new American colonies.
 The term “Dutch Oven” has been used since about 1710.

-You can use a Dutch oven on a wood stove or open fire cooking.
-Dutch Ovens come in all shapes and sizes but the most usable size is a 12-inch diameter with legs, a bale handle on the body of the pan, a small loop handle on the lid, and a lipped lid — the heavier the better.
+You can use a Dutch oven on a wood stove or open-fire cooking.
+Dutch Ovens come in all shapes and sizes, but the most usable size is a 12-inch diameter with legs, a bale handle on the body of the pan, a small loop handle on the lid, and a lipped lid — the heavier, the better.
 Twelve inches may seem like a large pan, but not so large that a meal for four would be lost and versatile enough for a crowd of 8-10.

-A heavy pan will retain heat for longer periods and cook your food more evenly than a thinner pan.
+A heavy pan will retain heat longer and cook your food more evenly than a thinner pan.
 Any pan you use on the open fire needs to have a bale handle, as you will need to be able to slide a stick or pot lifter under the handle to move it.